jiangxinmeng1/tae_design/update_async_index_design.md

   Receives batch               Receives batch   Receives batch

 ```
-- Each index corresponds to one consumer.
+- Each job corresponds to one consumer.
 Each consumer calls `Next()` to retrieve data, including insert batches and delete batches.
 Since multiple consumers share the same iteration, the returned insert batch may contain columns for other job as well, so consumers need to distinguish them using `batch.Attr`.
 Consumers involved in the same iteration can affect each other — if one consumer is slow in processing, the others may get blocked when calling `Next()`.
 - When any error occurs, the `error_json` will be updated, which contains the errors from all consumers.
 Each consumer has an error code and an error message.
 - err_code: 0 means success, 1-9999 means temporary error, which will be retried in the next iteration, 10000+ means permanent error, which need to be repaired manually.
 - In each iteration, data consumption and watermark updates are placed in the same transaction, so they commit together.
 Upon restart, the latest watermark can be retrieved, avoiding duplicate data delivery.
 The initial synchronization involves a large volume of data, so it is not placed in a single transaction.
 If the process is not completed before a restart, all data will be deleted and the synchronization will restart from scratch.